te42kyfo/gpu-benches/README.md

 ![latency plot](gpu-latency/latency_plot.svg)

 Sharp L1 cache transitions at 128/192/256 kB for NVIDIAS V100/A100/H100 and at 16kB for AMD's MI210.
 V100 and MI210 both have a 6MB L2 cache.
-The A100's and H100 have a segmented L2 cache at 2x20MB and 2x25MB, which results as a small intermediate plateau when data is fetched from the far L2 section.
+The A100's and H100 have a segmented L2 cache at 2x20MB and 2x25MB, which manifests as a small intermediate plateau when data is fetched from the far L2 section.

+The RDNA2 GPU, the RX6900XT, has the most interesting cache hierarchy with its 4 cache levels are clearly visible: the 16kB L0 cache, the 128kB semi-shared L1 cache, the 4MB L2 cache, and the 128MB Infinity cache.
+It is also the highest clocking GPU, so that the absolute access times would be lower than the other GPUs.
+Measuring its DRAM latency is difficult, because the DRAM interface does not clock up for a single wavefront, resulting in DRAM latencies > 2000 cycles.
 ## gpu-cache

 Measures bandwidths of the higher cache levels.
 Launches one thread block per SM.
 Each thread block repeatedly reads the contents of the same buffer.
 Varying buffer sizes changes the targeted cache level.